Harry Reid: Brokered convention ‘not the end of the world’

 Reid said he’s not a fan of Sanders’ signature “Medicare for All” health care proposal, moving the country to a government-run insurance system, and repeated his doubts that it could pass Congress.

-“I worked so hard on Obamacare — harder than I worked on any other one thing,” Reid said.
+“I think Medicare for All will not pass.
+I’m not a big fan of Medicare for All.
+I worked so hard on Obamacare — harder than I worked on any other one thing,” Reid said.
 “Obamacare is the law.
 The Republicans have pecked away at it and damaged it.
 But what we have to do is strengthen Obamacare.
 Public option with that would make it even better.”

 He also said he recommended years ago that Minnesota Sen. Amy Klobuchar, another Democratic presidential candidate, be put on the U.S. Supreme Court because she is “brilliant” and “one of the finest minds I’ve ever dealt with.”